jamescommons/rowhammer/rowhammer.md

 of the transistors in a row, connecting all the capacitors to a larger circuit.
 This is essentially the same thing as discharging the capacitors.
 Any charge originally stored on a capacitor is sent down the bitline when a cell is connected to an active wordline.
-When the wordline is innactive, this turns off the transistor, electrically isolating the capacitor and allowing it to store charge.
+When the wordline is inactive, this turns off the transistor, electrically isolating the capacitor and allowing it to store charge.
 The final component is the row buffer, which can store an entire row of binary data using something other than just a single capacitor (possibly an S-R latch similar to a CPU register).
 Each bit in the row